kristofmoldovan/melytanulas-hf/README.md

     - `requirements.txt`: List of Python dependencies required for the project.
     - `README.md`: Project documentation and instructions.
     - `run.sh`: Running the whole perparation-training-evaluation-inference pipeline
+    - `similarity_examples.png`: An image showing the similar flags with different labels.
+Could be the reason of lower accuracy.